junxit/us-congress-bills-117/bill.md

     >     - **(B)** Strategy implementation grants or cooperative agreements to regional technology and innovation hubs under subsection (f).
     > - **(c)** *Eligible consortia* For purposes of this section, an eligible consortium is a consortium that—
     >   - **(1)** includes 1 or more of each of the following—
-    >     - **(A)** institutions of higher education, which may include Historically Black Colleges and Universities, Tribal Colleges and Universities, and Minority Serving Institutions;
+    >     - **(A)** institutions of higher education, which may include Historically Black Colleges and Universities, Tribal Colleges and Universities, and minority-serving institutions;
     >     - **(B)** State, local, or Tribal governments or other political subdivisions of a State, including State and local agencies, or a consortia thereof;
     >     - **(C)** industry or firms in relevant technology or innovation sectors;
     >     - **(D)** labor organizations or workforce training organizations, which may include State and local workforce development boards as established under section 101 and 107 of the Workforce Investment and Opportunity Act (29 U.S.C.
 3111; 3122); and